hammady/ohmyk8s/README.md

 ```

 ## Caveats
-- This only supports Ubuntu 20.04 running on x86_64 architectures.
+- This only supports Ubuntu running on either x86_64 or ARM64 architectures.
 Support for other distributions and architectures is possible but needs some work.
-For example, the `focal` distro is hard-coded in some lines and should be detected.

 ## Support
 If there are any errors from the above command, please create an issue in this repo or drop